Courses in Communication Studies

 - Prerequisites: S121 or C130

-Practice and profession of writing for public relations within the context of campaigns or ongoing desemination.
+Practice and profession of writing for public relations within the context of campaigns or ongoing dissemination.
 Persuasion theory and psychology of persuasion.
-A heavy writing emphasis

 Survey of the institutions of journalism and mass communication, their philosophical foundations, history, processes, economic realities, and effects.